chef-base-plans/postgresql/README.md

 ## Monitoring

 If you wish to monitor this service directly, you can use [Datadog](https://www.datadoghq.com/) (there is also a [datadog agent plan](./dd-agent) in this repo), [Sumologic](https://www.sumologic.com/)(there is also a [sumlogic plan](./sumologic)), and other monitoring services.

-## Notes

-# TODO (Potential improvements to this plan):
-- Upgrade logic (detect if the database engine is newer than the data on disk and perform pg_upgrade)
-- Full cluster restart logic (elect the previous leader)
-  - add a `suitability` hook based on the existence of a `recovery.conf` file
-- Test for various high-availability and other operational optimizations (high writes, high reads)
-  - add configuration to the plan for people who wish to use those
-- Add documentation of running Wal-E with PostgreSQL in a composite plan.